lengfei5/mRNA_degradation_kinetics_fitting/README.md

+# mRNA kinetic model fitting
-# fitting kinetic model for temporal profiles of pre-mRNA and mRNA to infer mRNA degradation
+This R package is aiming to fit kinetic model for temporal profiles of pre-mRNA and mRNA to infer mRNA degradation